Get in touch with us. We'd love to hear from you.

 After the dot-com bubble burst—and many traditional companies went online—they found themselves gravitating toward a more centralized system, which is when we saw businesses start to implement all-in-one or “monolithic” solutions.
 While these stable and well-supported ecosystems made it simpler for businesses to manage their own tech systems given the lack of standardization in the industry at-large, it was not as flexible as the initial pureplay approach.
 Now, as the industry has become more standardized, there is an opportunity for businesses to work with a partner who can help them combine several products and services to create their own unique best-of-breed technological ecosystems, tailored to their specific needs.

-With the emergence of Microservices, API-first, Cloud-Native and Headless (MACH) architecture, we once again see values that were core to the initial dot-com boom—flexibility, agility and speed—in action today as companies gravitate back toward decentralized systems that now offer the consistency and support previously only available from all-in-one platforms.
+With the emergence of API-Driven Modularity, Cloud-Native and Headless (MACH) architecture, we once again see values that were core to the initial dot-com boom—flexibility, agility and speed—in action today as companies gravitate back toward decentralized systems that now offer the consistency and support previously only available from all-in-one platforms.

 Below are the top five things you need to know about this new approach to technology: